-25 Great Spring Day Trips for Long Island Families
+25 Gorgeous Spring Day Trips near Long Island for Families

-The winter cold has just turned, and summer break is still a few months away.
-But you are already itching to get out and get away, even if it’s just for a day, and we've found 25 ideas for a perfect spring day trip.
+The winter cold has just turned on Long Island, and summer break is still a few months away.
+But if you are already itching to get out and get away, even if it’s just for a day, we've found 25 ideas for a perfect spring day trip.

 Living on Long Island, we’re lucky to have so many amazing parks, attractions, and quaint seaside towns for springtime day trips.
 We’re also lucky to be within driving or ferry distance of New York City, Connecticut, and New Jersey.
 These areas offer even more fun and exciting experiences for the whole family.

 The springtime day trip destinations we highlight might take anywhere from one to three hours (or more) of travel time depending on where on Long Island you live.
 Be sure to factor in extra time to allow for traffic.

 Take a stroll on the beach, then wander the streets of charming Greenport Village.
 Photo courtesy of Greenport Village